Beyond monoculture: Polydisperse moment methods for sub-stellar atmosphere cloud microphysics II. A three-moment gamma distribution formulation for GCM applications: Y-dwarf KCl cloud simple 1D example

 \section{Y-dwarf KCl cloud simple 1D example}

 In this section, we apply the three-moment gamma mass distribution framework to a simple 1D KCl Y-dwarf cloud formation example.
 We use the same setup as Paper I, taking $T_{\rm eff}$ = 400 K, log g = 3.25 and log g = 4.25 Y-dwarf temperature-pressure (T-p) profiles from \citet{Gao2018} and assuming a constant $K_{\rm zz}$ = 10$^{8}$ cm$^{2}$ s$^{-1}$.
 We include homogeneous nucleation of KCl cloud particles to form seed particles of size 1 nm following the same scheme as in \citet{Lee2025}.
 In addition, we update the monodisperse and exponential distribution models from Paper I, where appropriate, using the methods above in order to create a one-to-one comparison as much as possible.
-In particular, we now include moment dependent settling velocities following Appendix \ref{app:vf}.
+In particular, we now include moment dependent settling velocities following Appendix \ref{app:vf}, as well as a more accurate second order implicit Crank-Nicolson diffusion scheme and second order explicit TVD-MUSCL advection scheme.
 We plot the absolute relative difference between the gamma and monodisperse results as

 with the equivalent expression for the representative particle size.

 It is important to note that numerical issues appear in the formulation for large values of $\nu$ due to the inherent scalings present in the equations.
 First, we convert all equations outlined in this paper to numerically use the $\ln\Gamma(z)$ function rather than the $\Gamma(z)$ function in the code, which ensures numerical stability for larger $\nu$ values.
 To achieve quick numerical convergence of the $\ln\Gamma(z)$ function, we assume a maximum of $\nu$ = 100 when the moment solutions give a highly monodisperse size distribution.
 The size distribution is already shows highly monodisperse properties at $\nu$ = 10 (Fig. \ref{fig:gamma_diff}), suggesting this limit will have a negligible effect on the end results.